 Any property owner whose Membership has been terminated may be eligible to apply for a new Membership upon payment of all previously owed monies and compliance with membership application set in this Bylaws and all Rules and Regulations of the Association.

 The Board shall not terminate any Membership until after a written notice of the delinquency or violation has been sent to the Member by mail and/or by posting on premises of the service location and the Member has been offered a hearing before the Board.
-The Member shall have the opportunity to correct the violation or pay the account in full and if the Member shall refuse or fail to comply, than the Board of Directors shall terminate the Membership.
+The Member shall have the opportunity to correct the violation or pay the account in full and if the Member shall refuse or fail to comply, then the Board of Directors shall terminate the Membership.

-Any Member may voluntarily relinquish their Membership upon compliance with the Rules and Regulations prescribed by the Board of Directors for such an action.
+Any Member may voluntarily relinquish their Membership upon compliance with the Rules and Regulations prescribed by the Board of Directors for such an action with documentation.
 The Association shall issue a written notification of the termination or voluntary relinquishment of any Membership.
-Termination of Membership in any manner shall not release the Member or the Member’s estate or successors from any debts due to the Association, which must be paid in full.
+Termination of Membership in any manner or relinquish of membership shall not release the Member or the Member’s estate or successors from any debts due to the Association, which must be paid in full.

+Termination of membership and or voluntary relinquishment of membership shall not be available to the public.

 Section 11.
-Vacancies.
+Board of Director (s) Vacancies.

-If the office of any Director becomes vacant by reason of death, resignation, retirement, disqualification or otherwise, except by removal from office, a majority of the remaining Directors, though less than a quorum shall by a majority vote, choose a successor by soliciting letters of interest from the members that have an interest in serving on the Board.
-The selected member shall hold office until the next regular meeting of the members of the Association, at which time the members shall elect a Director for the unexpired term or terms, providing that in the call of such regular meeting a notice of such election shall be given.
+If the office of any Director becomes vacant by reason of death, resignation, retirement, disqualification or otherwise, except by removal from office, a majority of the remaining Directors, shall choose a successor by soliciting letters of interest from the members that have an interest in serving on the Board.
+Selection will be delayed until the next scheduled board meeting.

+The selected member shall hold office until the next regular meeting of the members of the Association, (Annual Meeting) at which time the members shall elect a Director for the unexpired term or terms, providing that in the call of such regular meeting a notice of such election shall be given.

 Section 12.
 Removal of Directors and Officers.

-Any Director or officer of the board may be removed from office for cause shown by a vote of not less than 15 of Members in attendance for the Association present at the annual meeting, or at any special meeting called for that purpose.
-The Director or officer shall be informed in writing of the charges against him/her at least [ten (10) days] before such meeting.
-The Director/officer shall have the opportunity to appear in person or by counsel, and present witnesses in his/her behalf.
+Any Director or officer of the board may be removed from office for cause shown.
+The Director or officer shall be informed in writing of the charges against him/her at least ten (10) days before such meeting.
+The Director or officer shall have the opportunity to appear in person or by counsel before the board and present witnesses on his/her behalf.

+A vote of not less than 15 of Members in attendance for the Association present at the annual meeting, or at any special meeting called for that purpose.
 Vacancies caused by such removal shall be filled by the vote provided in these Bylaws for election of Directors at the meeting where the removal occurs.
 Employees and agents, other than Directors and Officers, may be removed from office or employment at any time by action of the Board of Directors.

 Removal of Members of the Board of Directors